 If we’re really lucky they might stay put forever.

 Disclosure: Some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.

-Seven Magic Mountains has been described as a psychedelic Stonehenge and estimated that by the time it’s life in the desert comes to an end, over 16 million people will have seen it, from the freeway at least.
+Seven Magic Mountains has been described as a psychedelic Stonehenge and was estimated that in it’s first two years, over 16 million people will have seen it, even if only from the nearby freeway.

 I think the thing I like about it most is that wherever you stand it looks different.
 Face it one way and all the totems are in a row, but walk to the side and they cluster together in a fabulous flouro eye assault.

 Images from Seven Magic Mountains used with permission

 As the site has aged, more facilities have grown up around the site.

 Originally, they were literally just some coloured rocks near Vegas with no explanation or information at the site, but now there are signs explaining the artwork and you can also call a local number which gives you a guided tour by cellphone which is pretty cool.

 Nothing, it’s free, free, free to visit.

 This is even more amazing when you discover that the work cost $3.5 million to build.